These top hotel food promotions are must-haves in Singapore’s foodie calendar

 Lime Restaurant at PARKROYAL COLLECTION Pickering is known for its popular Lobsterfest — currently available until August 13.
 What you’ll get at this gastronomic festival is unlimited servings of lobster, an al fresco barbecue experience, plus a stellar line-up of guest chefs.

 The Seafood Bar is also laden with whole fresh Boston lobsters, live prawns, black mussels and golden clams.
-At the al fresco area, you’ll find grilled marinated rock lobsters sizzling over the grill, which you can complement with a selection of sauces like hollandaise, sambal, garlic basil and others.
-The buffet dinner priced at $166 is available Monday to Sunday 630pm to 930pm at S$166.
+At the al fresco area, you’ll find grilled marinated rock lobsters sizzling over the grill, which you can complement with a selection of sauces like hollandaise, sambal, garlic basil, and others.
+The buffet dinner priced at $166 is available Monday to Sunday, 6.30pm to 9.30pm at $166.

 Find out more here.